anjalipatel2022/Python-Project-Anjali/README.md

 ## Steps Involved

-- Web Scraping and parsing: sending HTTP request to  IMDB website to extract information such as movie name, movie genre, release year and IMDB rating.
+- Web Scraping and parsing: Sending HTTP request to  IMDb website to extract information such as movie name, movie genre, release year and IMDB rating.
 - Data Processing : Using pandas to clean, process and filter the dataframe.
-- Graphical User Interface (GUI) : creating a user interface which takes input through radio buttons and entry widget and dispalying the recommended movies in a text widget.
+- Graphical User Interface (GUI) : Creating a user interface which takes input through radio buttons and entry widget and dispalying the recommended movies in a text widget.

 ## Tech